Better Palliative Care is a strategic priority for the Central LHIN.

 In 2017, and to support ongoing development and delivery of a comprehensive, integrated and coordinated system for hospice palliative care:

 - On March 30, 2017 Summit – We hosted the Central LHIN Palliative Care Summit “Embracing Palliative Care: Compassion, Comfort & Choice”, hosted in partnership with the Ontario Palliative Care Network.
 Over 140 participants from diverse palliative-related professions (physicians, nurses, social workers, personal support workers and chaplains) received updates on the Central LHIN Palliative Care Action Plan.
-Attendees also participated in other palliative-specific workshops and shared discussion on patient care transitions and gaps, and sub-regions for planning and to convene system partners.
+Attendees also participated in other palliative-specific workshops and shared discussion on patient care transitions and gaps.
 Click here for four presentations from this summit.

 - On June 20, 2017 Course – Learning Essential Approaches to Palliative and End-of-Life Care Presentation with Central LHIN Hospice Palliative Care Teams and Pallium Canada (inter-professional education in palliative and end-of-life care)